 I have been hunting down this mouse ever since I stumbled across their website several months ago.
 My interest was peaked by the totally different design the implemented for the profile changing and in the inclusion of a Cherry MX blue mechanical switch.

-It will come as no surprise that the Leetgion brand has appeared out of the blue like so many new entrance into the gaming peripheral market.
+It will come as no surprise that the Leetgion brand has appeared out of the blue like so many new entrances into the gaming peripheral market.
 Leetgion is not a complete unknown tho, they originated from Thermalright in 2010.
-Thermalright has a well deserved reputation for making high quality cooling solutions for the PC enthusiast market.
+Thermalright has a well-deserved reputation for making high-quality cooling solutions for the PC enthusiast market.

 Design - Features

 The first thing that strikes me about the Hellion is the rather odd but bland appearance of it.